Man Arrested Outside of Taylor Swift's NYC Apartment After Trying to Gain Access - E! Online

 TMZ, which was first to report the news, published photos of a damaged intercom reportedly at Swift's building.
 It's unclear if she was at her New York apartment at the time of the incident.

-According to the NYPD, the man is pending charges and is in the hospital waiting for testing.
+According to the NYPD, the man was charged with driving while intoxicated and driving while ability impaired.

+"Police noticed there was a bottle in his car that appeared to be alcohol," a police source told E!
+News.
+"They also smelled alcohol on him when he got out of the car after slamming into the porto potty so police did a breathalyzer."

 Swift's rep didn't immediately respond for comment.

-Note: This article was first published on Jan.
-27, 2022, at 2:37 p.m. and updated at 3:10 p.m. after the man was charged.